-One way to make a restaurant stand out is using the right lighting.
-Having the right lighting can not only set the mood but also impact how of the food looks on the plate.
+One way to make a restaurant stand out is by using the right lighting.
+Having the right lighting can not only set the mood but also impact how the food looks on the plate.

 Proper lighting can encourage diners to stay longer and be more likely to return.

 According to a study, 72 percent of diners reported having left a restaurant earlier than planned due to poor lighting.
 The same study noted 74 percent said they've stayed longer than planned at a restaurant because the lighting made them feel welcome.

 We'll explain how to make sure the restaurant lighting design is welcoming and effective.